BuddhiD-Workaholic/Mobitel-SMS/README.md

 ## For Laravel
 [iXeun Web Solution](https://www.ixeun.com/) made an easy Library for Laravel to send SMS using Messaging Solutions.

-### Warning ! - This is Library Not Composer Package
+### Warning ! - This is a Library Not Composer Package
 We will update this Library as Composer Package as soon as possible. this approach will be easy for using too :) - don't blame me for that :D :D

 ## Set-up